nightscout/nightscout.github.io/docs/vendors/azure/new_user.md

 e) Now select a Docker container, in Linux.

 Pick a place close to where you live in the Region selection.
-Make sure it is the same than the database region you selected in Step 2.g.

 <img src="/vendors/azure/img/Azure25.png" width="600px" />

 </br>